 CIRCULAR SKILLS understands that this is a multi-faced challenge.
 For the economy to become truly circular, all stakeholders need to get involved: public authorities, businesses, trade unions, civil society and especially educators and trainers.

 We want future educators to be able to combine circular economy expertise with their own competence.
 We believe that when today’s learners are ready to enter employment, the circular economy will be the only way of operating.

-CIRCULAR SKILLS will be combined out of three phases and will produce three intellectual outputs.
-The first phase will be a desktop-research on identifying smart practices in teaching and applying circular economy principles.
+CIRCULAR SKILLS is combined out of three phases and will produce three intellectual outputs.
+The first phase is a desktop-research on identifying smart practices in teaching and applying circular economy principles.
 Parallel need assessment will be launched to understand the demands of the education provider and the learners in the partnership countries.
 The results will be presented at Transnational Meetings and will result in an assessment system for smart practices, suited for the self-assessment of educators.
 The collected practices are reviewed and used to co-design three training modules:

 - Helping SMEs to adapt to the main aspects of the circular economy.

 - Focused on learners, providing them with the skills to apply circular economy principles in their work life.

 - Helping socio-economic disadvantaged learners to gain the skills to start their own businesses.

 The training modules will be tested in co-creation labs and will be presented to the wider public in multiplier events.

 Further results will be:

 - A Smart Practice Report published as an e-book